suobset/skushagra/docs/tech-config.md

 Sorted by frequency: high to low

+* [VSCode](https://code.visualstudio.com/): Starts off as a code editor, extends to become an IDE.
+Great community, great extensibility, compatible with literally anything if you install the required extensions, or make your own extension if you cannot find you specific niche language.
+SSH, Tunnels, and Remote features are the icing.
+Has a Vim plugin which make this the perfect editor for me.
 * [BBEdit](https://www.barebones.com/products/bbedit/): A macOS native Code Editor being developed for over 30 years.
 Super stable, packed with features, has a minor learning curve for the more advanced features that's worth it imo.
+I use this a bit more than VSC if I don't need fancy features & just need code editing; it's fast.
 * [Vim](https://www.vim.org/): The quintessential UNIX editor, improved.
-If I am on any other system that's not a Mac, this is my daily.
+If I am on any other system that's not a Mac (and I don't need VSC), this is my daily.
 * [Jupyter](https://jupyter.org/): Data-based Python code, where an explanation & presentation of methods is absolutely crucial.
 Uses ```ipynb``` to split between Markdown cells or Python cells.
-* [KATE](https://kate-editor.org/): The GUI main for Alpine and Trisquel, provides all the core features of VS Code without the Microsoft stuff.

 ### Non active